 When we first compiled this site there appeared to be a number of definitive histories of trampolining.
-One day when time permits we will extract the common elements, quiz the differences and hopefully arrive at a definitive view of the history.
-There is no doubt, however, about the influence of George Nissen in any of them although whether any particular Eskimo can lay similar claim may be open to discussion.
-All the relevant materials are collated here in one site and are accessible from the links at the bottom.
+There is no doubt, however, about the influence of George Nissen in any of them; whether any particular Eskimo can lay similar claim may be open to discussion.
+All the relevant materials are collated here in one site and are accessible from the links below.

 One thing is beyond dispute, however, and that is the influence of a local Brentwood man in building the popularity of the sport in the UK.
-This man, Ted Blake, is worthy of a history in his own right and this club is putting this together and it will be updated here as more becomes known.
+Ted Blake is worthy of a history in his own right and this club has compiled this in recognition.

 Early Trampoline Pioneer

-Ted Blake, or more correctly Terence Michael Blake, (19th October 1921 – 6th March 1998) was an early British trampoline pioneer spending many of his active years living and working in Brentwood, Essex.
-Following the development of modern trampolines in the USA in the 1930’s by George Nissen, Ted Blake was to become a major contributor to their nascence in the United Kingdom and in developing International Competition for trampolining worldwide.
+Ted Blake, or more correctly Terence Michael Blake, (19th October 1921 – 6th March 1998) was an early British trampoline pioneer.
+He spent many of his active years living and working in Brentwood, Essex.
+Following the development of modern trampolines in the USA in the 1930’s by George Nissen, Ted Blake was to become a major contributor to their nascence in the United Kingdom; also in developing International Competition for trampolining worldwide.

-Ted and his wife Doreen spent most of their married life living in Hook End, Brentwood, where Ted died of heart failure having survived for 8 years after a triple by-pass operation.
+Ted and his wife Doreen spent most of their married life living in Hook End, Brentwood.
+This was where Ted died of heart failure having survived for 8 years after a triple by-pass operation.
 He was survived by his wife and two children, Tim & Deborah.

 These brief biographical notes are not organised in a strict chronological order although do follow through main phases as follows:

-Born in Edmonton, North London, Ted went to the local Latymer Grammar School between September 1933 and December 1935, leaving at the end of the term in which he turned 14 (the then permitted school leaving age).
-After leaving Latymer their records indicate that he applied for a number of jobs for which they provided references such as:
+Born in Edmonton, North London, Ted went to the local Latymer Grammar School between September 1933 and December 1935.
+He left at the end of the term in which he turned 14 (the then permitted school leaving age).
+After leaving Latymer their records show that he applied for a number of jobs for which they provided references such as: